-The Plant shared the Organization Identification Number under Washington State Department of Retirement System with West Sound Utility District (WSUD).
+The Plant shared the Organization Identification Number under Washington State Department of Retirement System with West Sound Utility District (WSUD) until August 2016.
 All pension data including allocation percentage were recalculated according to the percentage of the District and the Plant's contributions.